mbilker/cardinal-discord/README.md

-# _Not actually_ Hubot for Discord
+# Cardinal for Discord

-Just another bot created with [discord.js](https://github.com/hydrabolt/discord.js).
+Just another bot created with [discordie](https://github.com/qeled/discordie).

 Currently all it does is play music from an Icy stream that I hosted from MPD.